hm-lang/core/proposals/README.md

 | non-friend access |   yes     |   yes     |   no      |
 | non-friend mutate |   yes     |   no      |   no      |

-The privacy for methods on a class works slightly different, but essentially follows the same table.
+The privacy for methods on a class follows the same table.
 Using the method depends on visibility as well as if the method modifies the class or not, i.e., whether the method was defined as `This;;mutatingMethod(): returnType` or `This::nonMutatingMethod(): returnType`.
 Mutating methods follow the "mutate"